AltuninAndrew/some_scripts/README.md

 # some_scripts
-Here are collected different scripts for individual tasks
+Here are collected different scripts for individual tasks in university